-The cottage garden surrounds a seemingly ancient romantic ruin, which was built just over 25 years ago to look like the remnant walls of a tumbledown cottage.
+The cottage garden surrounds a seemingly ancient ruin, built just over 25 years ago to look like the walls of a tumbledown cottage.

 Visitors often say it is their favourite part of the garden.
 It combines great swathes of colour with generous planting.
 In the height of summer it would be hard to find a single space to place another seed.

 Cottage garden planting is very hard to get right